chisumo2016/Ecommerce-Web-App/notes.md

         php artisan make:controller  Admin/DashboardController

     ISSUE
-     When youu log in as user the url (http://ecoommerce-web.test/dashboard) is alsoo access the url of http://ecoommerce-web.test/admin/dashboard
+     When youu log in as user the url (http://ecoommerce-web.test/dashboard) is also access the url of http://ecoommerce-web.test/admin/dashboard
        It will take to admin which is wrong.
-    SOLUTIN
+    SOLUTION
-    To write the code for middleware to protect the route access php artisan make:middleware AAdmin
+    To write the code for middleware to protect the route access php artisan make:middleware Admin
     Register middlware
     Apply to web route